-Spain is an ideal geographical location for Europe's most important birdwatching centres, as hundreds of species from Europe and Africa migrate here to nest and breed, or to escape less hospitable temperatures.
-In addition to migratory birds, Spain is home to a great variety of protected and native species.
+Spain’s geographical location makes it one of the most important birdwatching centres in Europe, as hundreds of species from Europe and Africa migrate to Spain to nest and breed, or to escape other more extreme temperature zones.
+As well as migratory birds, Spain is also home to a huge variety of protected native species.

-There are areas in Spain where spotting particular species of birds is the main reason that passionate ornithologists from all over the world choose to take a holiday here.
-Some of the most important areas are: the mountains of the Cordillera Andaluza in Andalusia, where you can watch the birds as they cross the Strait of Gibraltar, the plains of Navarra, the lush forests of Castilla y Leon, the Pyrenees in Extremadura, the wetlands of Doñana, the Albufera in Valencia, or the Ebro Delta in Catalonia.
-Enjoy the birds and the scenery by choosing the nature tourism option for your holidays with the family, with your partner or with friends, an option that will give you the chance to learn and appreciate the natural beauty of this world that’s a world away from daily life in the city.
+There are places in Spain where spotting specific species of birds is the main draw for tourists from all over the world who are passionate ornithologists.
+Some of the most important are: the mountains of Andalusia - where you can watch the birds as they cross the Strait of Gibraltar - the plains of Navarra, the leafy forests of Castilla y León, the Pyrenees, Extremadura, the wetlands of Doñana, the Albufera estuary and lagoon in Valencia, and the Ebro Delta in Catalonia.
+Enjoy both birds and landscapes on a nature tourism trip with your partner, family or friends where there’s so much to learn when you’re immersed in the beauty of this natural world that feels a million miles away from daily life in the city.